 “Our House” Seniors Program at the Calgary Drop-In & Rehab Centre is a grassroots initiative that provides community, advocacy, and support services for homeless seniors, along with seniors who live near our agency in the East Village, Bridgeland, and the downtown core.

-With a dedicated quite space — removed from the busyness of the Calgary Drop-In Centre’s main building — people who visit Our House can enjoy coffee and company with their friends, work on creative projects in the Our House Art Room, learn to use computers, and receive help with applying for social assistance, completing tax returns, and finding transportation to medical appointments.
+With a dedicated quiet space — removed from the busyness of the Calgary Drop-In Centre’s main building — people who visit Our House can enjoy coffee and company with their friends, work on creative projects in the Our House Art Room, learn to use computers, and receive help with applying for social assistance, completing tax returns, and finding transportation to medical appointments.

 age of the majority of our clients